saieva/saieva.github.io/_posts/2009-03-15-A-Creative-Look-at-Pair-Programming.markdown

 creative writing, it is so out-of-the-box and unexpected, that I frankly find it brilliant.

 here is also a creative process that occurs in software development and programming.
-I’ve always related to the description that Fred Brooks gives of the software development process in his book The Mythical Man-Month.
+I’ve always related to the description that Fred Brooks gives of the software development process in his book *The Mythical Man-Month*.
 Brooks, referring to the book The Mind of the Maker by Dorothy Sayers who identifies creativity with three stages, the idea, the implementation, and the interaction, says: